bhebert/CostOfSovereignDefault/README.md

 # CostOfSovereignDefault
 Stata and other code associated with "The Cost of Sovereign Default: Evidence from Argentina"

-WARNING: Code comments have not been updated.
-If they conflict with what is in the paper, assume the paper is correct and the code comments are not.

 Required Stata packages:

 ivreg2